Published: 14 Mar 2019

 “The shelf life of raspberries is relatively short, compared to larger fruit,” Ms Huynh said.

-“MAP packaging, on its own, is not designed for any one specific fruit or vegetable.
+“MAP, on its own, might not be designed for any one specific fruit or vegetable.
 But because it’s sealed packaging, we can alter and test the levels of natural gasses in the atmosphere,” Ms Huynh said.

-“I’m trying to determine the most beneficial atmospheric composition in the packaging.”
+“I’m trying to determine the most beneficial atmospheric composition to extend the shelf life of raspberries.”

 Packaging alone is not able to control mould and decay – it needs to be tailored to suit the produce – so Ms Huynh is also researching processing methods which may help.